msysbio/microbetag/docs/mgg_tutorials/abd_only.md

 ![check_abund_option](../../assets/images/app/checkOptionAbundData.png)

 Once clicking that, a table will pop up where you can go through the data you have imported as the abundance table.
+Keep in mind that in case you have more than a few samples, or your abundaces have a long number of digirs, you will need to double-click to a column at a time to be able to see its values.

 <!--  -->